Trying to lose weight? Craving a burger?

 Top with pizza sauce and favorite toppings such as mushrooms, bell peppers, and Italian sausage crumbles.

 Split between tacos or burgers?
 Why not have both!
 The flavors of Taco Tuesday harmonize into cohesive taco burger wrap.

-To prepare, add a low-sodium taco seasoning packet to ground meat of choice.
+To prepare, add a low-sodium taco seasoning packet to the ground meat of choice.
 While letting the patty cook, sauté some onions and peppers.

 Add burger and filling to a whole wheat tortilla.
-Folding the sides of tortilla over the burger to form a square.
+Folding the sides of the tortilla over the burger to form a square.
 Place wraps in a skillet with the seam side down.
 Cook on medium heat for 1 to 2 minutes on each side, or until golden brown.

 Once the wrap has finished cooking, let cool for 2 minutes.
 Feel free to top with favorite taco toppings, including light sour cream, salsa, shredded lettuce, tomato, and hot sauce.

 Take a quick trip to flavor town with this burger inspired by Mediterranean cuisine.